brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 public class Person
 {
     public Person(string firstName, string lastName,
-        string homeCountry = "Japan") {
+        string countryOfOrigin = "Japan") {

-        if (!isCountry(homeCountry)) {
+        if (!isCountry(countryOfOrigin)) {
             throw new ArgumentException(...);
         }

         _firstName = firstName;
         _lastName = lastName;
-        _homeCountry = homeCountry;
+        _countryOfOrigin = countryOfOrigin;
     }

     ...
 }
 ```

-This is another good way of making an easy distinction between required and optional properties that need to be set on a class, and has the advantage over object initializer syntax in that it's an easy way to allow defaults to be specified.
+This is another good way of making an easy distinction between required and optional properties that need to be set on a class, and has the advantage over object initializer syntax in that it's an easy way to set defaults.

-Note that this is a feature for which Java to this day has no equivalent, and its absence has been the main factor that's led to the explosion of builders for practically every non-trivial class.
+Java still has no equivalent, and its absence has been the main factor that's led to the explosion of builders for practically every non-trivial class.

 ### C# 6.0: Defaults and expressions (#c-sharp-6)